We often imagine a cell as an individual, working alone to meet its needs.

 For Ph.
 D student: We use mathematical models in our work.
 You should be comfortable with Mathematics and Computer Programming.
 It would be helpful if you have exposure to experimental Biology, but it’s not essential.
 We also encourage students from Physics, Mathematics, and different branches of Engineering to work with us.

 Twice in a year, IIT Guwahati invites applications for Ph.
 D programs in various departments including our department.
-Selection is made through written test and interview.
+The application process for admission in the July 2022 session is now open.
 For further information follow IIT Guwahati website

 For M. Tech. students: If you are an M. Tech student in our department, you may join us for your M. Tech. project.
 You should be comfortable with Mathematics and Computer Programming.